• Skip to primary navigation

 Instructions

-• Chill.
-You want your dough to be nice and cold before you roll it out, so make sure it's had time to chill in the fridge for at least an hour.
+• You want your dough to be nice and cold before you roll it out, so make sure it's had time to chill in the fridge for at least an hour.

-• Add your filling.
-This is the fun part.
-You can add whatever you want.
-Here are some ideas: caramelized onions, sauteed kale, bacon, garlic, cashew ricotta, leeks, thinly sliced potatoes* or sweet potatoes* (see notes), tomatoes, pesto, etc. If using pesto or cheese, spread a thin layer on the bottom before adding the toppings.
+• Arrange your filling ingredients in the middle of the rolled-out dough with about 1-2 inches of space around the border.
+Here are some ideas for the filling: caramelized onions, sauteed kale, bacon, garlic, cashew ricotta, leeks, thinly sliced potatoes* or sweet potatoes* (see notes), tomatoes, arugula pesto, etc.

-• Fold.
-Fold small sections of the dough over your filling, slightly overlapping the previous one until you have a hectagon-ish or rectangular shape (there's no right or wrong, it will just depend on the size of your dough and the filling inside).
+• Fold small sections of the dough over your filling, slightly overlapping the previous one until you have a hectagon-ish or rectangular shape (there's no right or wrong, it will just depend on the size of your dough and the filling inside).

-• Bake.
-Bake at 400°F for 40 minutes.
+• Bake at 400°F for 30-40 minutes.

 • Serves 2-3 people.